-2.37.30 Synch.
-WTP password
+2.37.30 Sync-WTP-Password

-Activating this function sets the main device password for the access point each time it registers.
-This ensures that the password is synchronized with that of the WLAN controller.
-If this function is deactivated, the main device password will only be set if the access point has no password when it registers.
+Activating this function sets the main device password for the AP each time it registers.
+This ensures that the password is synchronized with that of the WLC.
+If this function is deactivated, the main device password will only be set if the AP has no password when it registers.
 Once a password is set, it will not be overwritten.

-Telnet path: /Setup/WLAN-Management/Synch.-WTP-Password
+Telnet path: /Setup/WLAN-Management/Sync-WTP-Password

-2.37.31 Interval for status table cleanup
+2.37.31 Interval-for-status-table-cleanup

-The WLAN controller regularly cleans up the status tables for the background scans and for the wireless clients.
-During this cleanup, the WLAN controller removes all entries that are older than the interval in minutes defined here.
+The WLC regularly cleans up the status tables for the background scans and for the wireless clients.
+During this cleanup, the WLC removes all entries that are older than the interval in minutes defined here.

-Telnet path: /Setup/WLAN-Management/Interval-for-status-table-cleanup
+Telnet path:/Setup/WLAN-Management/Interval-for-status-table-cleanup